cdruee/austaltools/docs/index.rst

 :doc:`austaltools`
     The main comand that provides all user-facing functionality.

+    Additional, more detailed user guides:

+    :doc:`fill-timeseries`
+        explains the Syntax of the cycle file ``cycle.yaml``
+    :doc:

 :doc:`configure-austaltools`
     Download dataset for use with austaltools (or assemble them from the original sources)